Oku Trade

 Oku and Beyond

-While building a scalable framework with limited time and resources proved challenging for Oku's feature dense interface, the solutions built to target such challenges would enable quick iterations for generations to come.
+While building a scalable framework with limited time and resources proved challenging for Oku's feature dense interface, the design framework would enable quick iterations for generations to come.

 From day one our goal was to create a sophisticated trading experience for web3.
 One that rivaled the likes of centralized exchanges.
-And from day one of launch, thanks to the Uniswap Community and Oku's talented team of traders, engineers, and visionaries, we were able to lead with a very smooth product.
+And from day one of launch, thanks to the Uniswap Community and Oku's talented team of traders, engineers, and visionaries, we were able to spearhead that transformation in the industry.

 At present, Oku has scaled to reaching 150k users, a total of 24k followers across social media, and 11 chains.